pleasantone/gpxtr/README.rst

    - 07/30/23: Sunrise: 06:11, Starts: 09:15, Ends: 17:41, Sunset: 20:20

-We also include sunrise and sunset so you know when you're going to get there.
+We also include sunrise and sunset so you know when you're going to get there and if you'll be traveling in the dark.

 If you're using tracks and waypoints, since they don't typically have valid timestamps, you'll need to specify your departure time.